dkirkby/E4S/projects/Motion.md

 ## Implement Visual Tilt Feedback

-Update your program to provide visual feedback on the tilt angle following the top section of the guide below, where dark gray indicates that an LED is off and LEDs are numbered 0-7 from left to right.
+Update your program to provide visual feedback on the tilt angle following the top section of the figure below, where dark gray indicates that an LED is off and LEDs are numbered 0-7 from left to right.
 Use a brightness value of 0.05 to avoid any power consumption issues.
 Note that the scheme we are using is intended to simulate the bubble in a traditional [spirit level](https://en.wikipedia.org/wiki/Spirit_level).
 Ideally, we would combine the neopixel strip with the IMU in a package that keeps them rigidly connected and aligned, but in this prototype they move independently.
 However, the feedback you implement will make more sense if you keep them approximately aligned with each other.

-Rotate your IMU and verify that only the 9 configurations in the guide are ever displayed and that they correspond to the printed tilt values.
-I recommend using `auto_write=False` with `leds.show()` to prevent any intermediate states of the LEDs being displayed momentarily.
+Rotate your IMU and verify that only the 9 configurations in the figure are ever displayed and that they correspond to the printed tilt values.
+I recommend using `auto_write=False` with `leds.show()` to prevent any intermediate states of the LEDs being displayed momentarily (see [here](https://circuitpython.readthedocs.io/projects/neopixel/en/latest/api.html) for more details.)

 ![Motion visual feedback scheme](https://raw.githubusercontent.com/dkirkby/E4S/main/projects/img/MotionFeedback.png)